Career Advice & Resources for Beginning Biologists

 Should I go to Graduate School?

-If you are hunting for a grad school, I recommend you read Some Modest (cynical) Advice for Graduate Students, then Acynical Advice for Graduate Students, and then Advice to undergraduates considering graduate school.
+If you are hunting for a grad school, I recommend you read Advice to undergraduates considering graduate school.
+Additional essays worth your time are Some Modest (cynical) Advice for Graduate Students and Acynical Advice for Graduate Students.

-Once you have a grad student position, take a summer and read some of these.
+And, once you have a grad student position, take a summer and read some of these great biology books.

 Are There Any Jobs or Internships Out There for Me?